evanwill/go-go-ghpages/3-jekyll.md

 # GitHub Jekyll Project

-[Jekyll](https://jekyllrb.com/){:target="_blank"} is a static site generator originally focused on creating simple blogs from plain text files.
+[Jekyll](https://jekyllrb.com/){:target="_blank" rel="noopener"} is a static site generator originally focused on creating simple blogs from plain text files.
-It has developed into a fully featured generator used on all types of web projects from tiny to huge (browse the [Showcase](https://jekyllrb.com/showcase/){:target="_blank"}).
+It has developed into a fully featured generator used on all types of web projects from tiny to huge (browse the [Showcase](https://jekyllrb.com/showcase/){:target="_blank" rel="noopener"}).

 {% include figure.html file="jekyll.png" alt="jekyll logo" width="45%" %}